-Tiraspol, the capital city of Transnistria is a real bucket list destination for the curious, the nostalgic and the dark tourists of the world.
-So what is there to see in Tiraspol?
-What is there to to do in Tiraspol?
+Tiraspol, the capital city of Transnistria (a country that doesn’t exist) is a real bucket list destination for the curious, the nostalgic and the dark tourists of the world.
+So what is there is see in Tiraspol?
+What are the best things to do in Tiraspol?
 Well, here we will show you the best tourist sights in Tiraspol.

 Transnistria is a breakaway state that has split from Moldova (a small country in Eastern Europe).
 It is sometimes referred to as the last remaining slice of the Soviet USSR; you’ll see why!
 The UN does not acknowledge Transnistria as a country and so you could say that it doesn’t really exist.
 If you only have one night, or if you are just passing through, you will want to make the most of your time.
 Read on to find out what we believe are the best tourist sights in Tiraspol.

-This is your guide to the best tourist sights in Tiraspol, but to read all about our time in Transnistria, click this link to read our article: One Night in Transnistria, – 24 Hours in a Country that Doesn’t Exist.
+Read all about our time in Transnistria – One Night in Transnistria – 24 Hours in a Country that Doesn’t Exist

 Where Are the Best Tourist Sights in Tiraspol?

 You will find most of the main sights along October 25th Avenue.
 This is Tiraspol’s main thoroughfare.
 It is a wide, imposing boulevard with very little traffic passing along it.
 This is the area known as the open air museum, and for good reason.
 The avenue is lined with soviet architecture and statuary.

 If you are in Transnistria during the summer, then head down to the water for a quick breath of fresh air.
 You can stroll across the bridge, or head all the way to the other side where there is a small river beach.
 Head here for a picnic or a swim before hitting the streets for some sightseeing.